 With Biomimetic dentistry, only the damage and decay is removed, and your final restoration is bonded to the healthy natural tooth structure.
 The final restoration is often referred to as an inlay or onlay restoration.
 There is no extra removal of healthy structures to fit a crown and the result is a conservative and strong final restoration.

 Biomimetic Dentistry is based on Advanced Adhesive Dentistry

 This prevents excessive shrinkage and gaps from causing premature failures.
 Techniques such as this, along with a sound understanding of advanced adhesive methods is what separates Biomimetic Dentistry from the traditional approach to dentistry.

 We are Experts in Biomimetic Dentistry

 USC dental school is a leader in adhesive and biomimetic dental education.
-While students at USC, Dr. Nejad and Dr. Stanley received advanced training and mentorship with the "father" of Biomimetic Dentistry, Dr. Pascal Magne.
+While a student at USC, Dr. Nejad received advanced training and mentorship with the "father" of Biomimetic Dentistry, Dr. Pascal Magne.
 Dr. Magne is author of the prominent textbook "Bonded Porcelain Restorations In the Anterior Dentition- The Biomimetic Approach".
 Dr. Magne also conducts substantial research in adhesive/Biomimetic Dentistry and lectures internationally for crowds of dentists.

-Dr. Stanley and Dr. Nejad teach with Dr. Magne at USC and conduct research in his lab.
-Dr. Nejad and Dr. Stanley also give lectures and teach continued education to dentists interested in updating their clinical skills (www.BiomimeticDentistryCE.com).
+Dr. Nejad teaches with Dr. Magne at USC and conducts research in his lab.
+Dr. Nejad also gives lectures and teaches continued education to dentists interested in updating their clinical skills (www.BiomimeticDentistryCE.com).